Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 Right Size for your Face/Head

-In the early days many manufacturers provided a large number of different sizes.
+In the early days, many manufacturers provided a large number of different sizes for their full-face snorkel masks.
 This made it somewhat confusing to figure out what the best matching size for your head would be.

-Over the years it seems to have become the standard to offer three sizes.
+Over the years it seems to have become the standard to offer three sizes for the full-face snorkel masks.
 These typically range from extra-small/small to medium to large/x-large.
 The Seaview 180 Degree V2 is no exception.
 It’s available in the sizes

 It’s simple to find out what the best size for you is.
 You measure from the bridge of your nose down to your chin.
 Either ask somebody to measure it for you or do it in front of a mirror.